ppatierno/kafka-opentelemetry/README.md

 ## Using agent

 Another way it by adding tracing to your application with no changes or additions into your application code.
+You also don't need to add any dependencies to OpenTelemetry specific libraries.
 It is possible by using the OpenTelemetry agent you can download from [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation/releases).
 This agent has to run alongside your application in order to inject the logic for tracing messages sent and received to/from a Kafka cluster.